-During September 2013, we entered into a Development, Commercialization and License Agreement (the "Roche Agreement") with F. Hoffman-La Roche Ltd ("Roche"), pursuant to which we account for, and recognize as revenue, the up-front payment using the proportional performance method over the periods in which the delivery of elements of the agreement occurs.
+During September 2013, we entered into a Development, Commercialization and License Agreement (the "Roche Agreement") with F. Hoffman-La Roche Ltd ("Roche"), pursuant to which we account for, and recognize as revenue, the \$35.0 million up-front payment using the proportional performance method over the periods in which the delivery of elements pursuant to the agreement occurs.
 We recognize revenue using a straight-line convention over the service periods of the deliverables as this method approximates our performance of services pursuant to the contract.
-During August 2014, we achieved the first development milestone and we recorded the related \$10.0 million as contractual revenue.
-During April 2015, we achieved the second development milestone under the Roche Agreement, entitling us to a development milestone payment of \$10.0 million.
-The proceeds from the development milestone will be recognized as contractual revenue in our financial statements for the quarter ending June 30, 2015.
-We may receive up to an additional \$20.0 million based on additional milestone achievement in the future.
+In addition to the above upfront payment, the Roche Agreement provides for additional payments totaling up to \$40.0 million upon the achievement of certain milestones.
+During August 2014, we achieved the first such development milestone and we recorded the related \$10.0 million as contractual revenue for the quarter ended September 30, 2014.
+During April 2015 we achieved the second development milestone and we recorded the related \$10.0 million as contractual revenue for the quarter ended June 30, 2015.
+We expect to earn the remaining \$20 million associated with the final milestone during the fourth quarter of 2015.